Eh-Mr-SK/Custom-ChatGPT/README.md

 ChatGPT is designed to be easily deployable, and can be run on any system that supports Node.js and the OpenAI API.
 It can also be customized to fit specific use cases and domains, making it a powerful tool for developers and businesses looking to incorporate natural language processing into their applications.
 ## Environment

+Before you begin, ensure you have met the following requirements:

+1. You have installed Node.js and npm on your machine.
+2. You have an API key or other credentials for any necessary third-party services or APIs.

 ## Pre-requisite
 #### You'll need to have your own OpenAi apikey to operate this package.
 1. Go to https://beta.openai.com/